kchu187/krista-chung-capstone/README.md

 ### APIs

-Yelp Fusion API for Place/restaurant data
+Yelp Fusion API for Place/restaurant data (Note that the Yelp API has a limitation of 300 API calls per day!)
 Google Maps API to render a custon map

 ### Sitemap